aleksejmutic/jlox/README.md

 # The jlox Interpreter

-Welcome to my test Lox interpreter project!
-This repository contains the code for the Lox interpreter written in Java, inspired by the book **[Crafting Interpreters](https://craftinginterpreters.com/)** by Robert Nystrom.
+Welcome to my test jlox.Lox interpreter project!
+This repository contains the code for the jlox.Lox interpreter written in Java, inspired by the book **[Crafting Interpreters](https://craftinginterpreters.com/)** by Robert Nystrom.

 ##  Purpose